NiccoloSalvini/sbd_25_26/_book/17-pca.md

 #> English       0.9330127 0.0669873
 ```

-Biostatistics and Economics are well represented in the first dimension (75%), while English is very well represented in the second axis (93%).
-In the first plane (Dim.1 and Dim.2) Biostatistics and Economics are well represented (75%+12.5%=87.5%), English is very represented in the first plane (93%+0%=93%)
+**Interpretation**: Biostatistics and Economics are well represented in the first dimension (75%), while English is very well represented in the second axis (93%).
+In the first plane (Dim.1 and Dim.2), Biostatistics and Economics are well represented (75% + 12.5% = 87.5%), and English is very well represented (93% + 0% = 93%).

-### 17.1.14 Contributions of variables
+#### Step 8: Contributions of Variables

 ```r